 2. Who Is at Risk?

-Women who have a past family history of hypothyroidism or have been diagnosed with this condition in the past are at risk of developing this condition during pregnancy.
+Women who have a family history of hypothyroidism or have been diagnosed with this condition in the past are at risk of developing this condition during pregnancy.

-Can Hypothyroidism Affect Mother and Baby?
+Can Hypothyroidism Affect the Mother and the Baby?

 Is it Safe to Consume Thyroid Medications During Pregnancy?